MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### WORKDIR

-The WORKDIR instruction sets a working directory, for other dockerfile instructions such as RUN, CMD, and ADD.
+The WORKDIR instruction sets a working directory for other dockerfile instructions such as RUN, CMD, and ADD.

 Examples: